mpaulosky/mpaulosky_BlogApp/CONTRIBUTING.md

 decisions:

 1. Use Blazor for the UI.
-1. Use DotNetCore API for managing data access.
+1. Use SQL for Identity storage.
-1. Use SQL for data and identity storage.
+1. Use MongoDB for blog data storage.
-1. Use EF Core to access the data.
+1. Use EF to access the data.
+1. Use SASS for styling.

 ### How can I contribute